miniwms/Mini-WMS/Receiving.md

     </td>
   </tr>
   <tr>
-    <th align="left"><strong>Step 6: Put away to system location</strong>The Mini-WMS app directs you to the system-generated location.
-Put the stock in the shown location and click the "Put Away" button.</th>
+    <th align="left">Check that the itemloc has incoming expected stock in the 'QTP', quantity to put column.</th>
-    <th align="left"><strong>Step 7: Override to another location</strong>Click the Override toggle switch to select an alternative location based on the storage strategy.</th>
+    <th align="left"><strong>Step 5: Your Purchase Order is ready<br>to put away</strong> In the 'Put Away Stock' screen, verify it is in the dropdown list.
+Then click Next.</th>
-    <th align="left"><strong>Step 8: Putaway with lot</strong>Receiving with lot, you should be propted to enter a valid lot number taken from the purchase order line of that item.</th>
+    <th align="left"><strong>Step 6: Put away to a location.<br>The Mini-WMS app directs you to the<br>system-generated location.
+Put the stoc in the shown location and click the "Put Away" button.</th>
   </tr>
   <tr>
     <td style="vertical-align: top;">